livingdocsIO/documentation/content/reference/public-api/composition-api.md

 - Make only one request to get all the required information to render a publication
 - High-performing and efficient preloading of references (e.g. lists, includes, other references)
 - Useful for a pull architecture
+- Deduplication of document teasers
+- The only endpoint which is able to resolve includes

 ##### Use Cases